thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 # The oblivious SvcParamKey

-The "oblivious" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can act as an oblivious target.
-Clients can issue requests to this service through an oblivious proxy once they learn the key configuration to use to encrypt messages to the oblivious target.
+The "oblivious" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can act as an oblivious gateway resource.
+Clients can issue requests to this service through an oblivious relay once they learn the key configuration to use to encrypt messages to the oblivious gateway.

 Both the presentation and wire format values for the "oblivious" parameter MUST be empty.